PuChan-HCI/modular_pytorch/README.md

 python train.py

-If you want to adjust some of the settings, they can be adjusted via the arguments passed to the program using the following line as a guide.
+Batch size, learning rate, and number of epochs can be edited via the command line.
+These can be input in any order and any can be ommited.
+The values default to,<br/>
+Batch_size = 32<br/>
+learning_rate = 0.001<br/>
+epochs = 10

-python train.py --model MODEL_NAME --batch_size BATCH_SIZE --lr LEARNING_RATE --num_epochs NUM_EPOCHS
+python train.py --batch_size BATCH_SIZE --lr LEARNING_RATE --num_epochs NUM_EPOCHS

 For example,

-python train.py --model tinyvgg --batch_size 32 --lr 0.001 --num_epochs 10
+python train.py --lr 0.001 --num_epochs 100 --batch_size 16

 Currently the model cannot be changed, but the other settings can be changed.
 Feel free to try out different settings and see what results you get.